|

 in order to tell a "true" war story, you have to tell

 it in a way that makes your gut believe it.
-He says at the end:
+He says at the end: "You can tell a true war story if you just

 keep on telling it.
 And in the end, of course, a true war story